 Dr. Langlie grew up near the Canadian border, spending a significant amount of her time with family and pets.
 Living in rural Minnesota instilled a love of the outdoors.
 Every chance she gets, she escapes city life and ventures north to spend long weekends communing with nature and relaxing with family.

 Dr. Langlie is married to Jeff.
-They have twin daughters, Sara and Mia, who are now in college.
+They have twin adult daughters, Sara and Mia.
 Dr. Langlie spends much of her free time supporting her children and training her black standard poodle Ella.

 Ally Bosman, DVM